Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 cause=OnPlayer INTERACT # When the player interacts with Fairy Frogmother.
 ShowDialog "FFM_DIALOG_001" # Shows the dialog defined earlier to the player.
 ```

+> [!NOTE]
+> When writing `.gqs` files, sections are grouped using square brackets.
+> The number of brackets corresponds to how deeply nested the data is, similar to folders within folders.
+> For further information on writing configuration files see [the documentation](../../froglord/config-files.md).

 ## Design Quirks
 There is no concept of an if statement, so controlling execution flow can be a bit annoying.